Get details about our clinical trials that are currently enrolling patients.View Clinical Trials

 Sometimes medulloblastoma can spread to other parts of the brain and the spinal cord.
 If this happens, the symptoms may include:

 - Difficulty walking

 - Inability to control bladder and bowel functions

-These symptoms do not always mean your child has medulloblastoma.
+These symptoms can be caused by something other than medulloblastoma.
 However, it is important to discuss any symptoms with your doctor, since they may signal other health problems.

-If your child has symptoms that may signal medulloblastoma, the doctor will examine your child and ask you questions about your child’s health.
+If you or your child have symptoms that may signal medulloblastoma, your doctor will perform an exam and ask questions about overall health.
 The doctor also may do a neurological exam to test reflexes, muscle strength, vision and other functions of the brain and spine.

-If anything appears abnormal, the doctor may refer your child to a neurologist, neurosurgeon or neuro-oncologist, doctors who specialize in the nervous system.
+If anything appears abnormal, the doctor may refer you to a neurologist, neurosurgeon or neuro-oncologist, doctors who specialize in the treatment of nervous system diseases.

-One or more of the following diagnostic tests may be used to find out if your child has a medulloblastoma and if it has spread.
+One or more of the following diagnostic tests may be used to find out if you or your child have medulloblastoma and if it has spread.
 These tests also may be used to find out if treatment is working.

 - CT (computed tomography) scans